-- a. deliberate and act on behalf of the whole faculty on undergraduate curricular matters (including but not limited to admission and graduation requirements, the core curriculum, and additions and deletions of majors, minors, and programs); - b. deliberate and act on behalf of the whole faculty on faculty welfare (including but not limited to issues of tenure, promotion, sabbaticals, faculty development, compensation, and working conditions); - c. deliberate and act on behalf of the whole faculty on any other matters which are the concern or responsibility of the joint faculty; and - d. create its own structure, procedures, and rules.
+- a. deliberate and act on behalf of the whole faculty on all matters relating to Part II of the Faculty Handbook; - deliberate and act on behalf of the whole faculty on undergraduate curricular matters(including but not limited to admission and graduation requirements, the core curriculum, and additions and deletions of majors, minors, and programs); - deliberate and act on behalf of the whole faculty on faculty welfare (including but not limited to issues of tenure, promotion, sabbaticals, faculty development, compensation, and working conditions);

+- d. deliberate and act on behalf of the whole faculty on any other matters which are the concern or responsibility of the joint faculty; and - e. create its own structure, procedures, and rules.

-The Joint Faculty Assembly delegates to its standing committees the responsibilities which are detailed in the committee descriptions in Section 5.3.
+The Joint Faculty Assembly delegates to the Faculty Senate, which delegates to the standing committees the responsibilities which are detailed in the committee descriptions in Section 5.3.